-The test itself usually takes about 20 minutes, but please expect to be in our department for up to one hour in total.
+The test itself usually takes about 45 minutes to one hour, but please expect to be in our department for up to 90 minutes in total.

 What will happen after the test?

 You will be able to return to your usual daily activities immediately after the test.